Novartis/UNIQUE/README.md

 # Use `pip install -e .[dev]` to also install optional dependencies
 ```

 In this way, you will have access to the `UNIQUE` codebase and be able to make local modifications to the source code, within the `.conda/unique` environment that contains all the required dependencies.

-Additionally, if you use Jupyter Notebooks, the `unique-env` kernel will be available in the "Select kernel" menu of the JupyterLab/JupyterNotebook UI.
+Additionally, if you use Jupyter Notebooks, the `unique` kernel will be available in the "Select kernel" menu of the JupyterLab/JupyterNotebook UI.

 Finally, when using `git` for code versioning, the predefined pre-commit hooks will be run against the commited files for automatic formatting and syntax checks.

 You can find out more about custom Jupyter kernels [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) and pre-commit hooks [here](https://pre-commit.com/).